ToonJay/Comp345_RISK/README.md

 - Display logic is handled by the **base `Order` class**, which logs:
   - `OrderDescription`
   - `OrderEffect`
-- Since each subclass customizes its effect string internally, additional stream output logic was unnecessary at the subclass level.
+- Since each subclass **sets its effect string internally**, additional stream output logic was unnecessary for them.

 ---